ADAAlbalushi/FCM/README.md

 ## Getting Help

-If you encounter any issues during setup, please contact your instructor before the workshop begins.
+If you encounter any issues during setup, please contact the author.

 ## Deactivating Virtual Environment